james-alex/xml_parser/README.md

 [XmlDocument]s and every type of node that can have children store their children in lists of [XmlNode]s.

-Because XML nodes have varying properties, the only [toString] and [toFormattedString] methods are available every node (more on those at the bottom.)
+Because XML nodes have varying properties, only the [toString] and [toFormattedString] methods are available every node (more on those below.)
 As such, all other getters and methods are specific to each node.

 To access the properties of a node, test its type with the `is` operator: